yankinmax/web/docs/docker-dev.md

     git submodule sync
     ```

-    2. Use existing cloned submodules
+    2. Use existing cloned repositories

     The Odoo repo `odoo/src` will take quite some time if pulled from scratch.
     If you already have a local checkout of one or more submodules